top of page

 Villain by Shuichi Yoshida

-Besides being a Japanese crime novel, and having been made into a hit movie in Japan - each a reason for me to buy this book right away in hardcover - I was excited to read this book from the cover alone.
+A Japanese crime novel which was made into a hit film in Japan are good reasons for me to read this thriller by Shuichi Yoshida.
+I was excited to read this book from the cover alone.

-Far from the usual grim, gory murder story I though it might be, Villain by Shuichi Yoshida is an interesting overview of modern Japanese society.
+Not the grim murder story I thought it might be, Villain is an interesting overview of modern Japanese society.
 More than a who-done-it, it explores the aftermath of the crime and all the people associated with it in chapters written from multiple character viewpoints.

-Villain winds off on these side stories, as we see how the characters ended up at this point, and where they are going with the stories and feelings they have to hide.
-Villain also explores the events leading up to the killing, what may have shaped the mind of a killer, and who had culpability in leading the killer to Yoshino's death.
-It's quite bleak, but if you like Noir thrillers as I do, it was entertaining.
+Villain explores how the characters ended up at this point and where they are going with the feelings they have to hide.
+Villain also explores the events leading up to the killing, what shaped the mind of a killer, and who had culpability in leading the killer to Yoshino's death.
+It's quite bleak but entertaining if you like complex noir thrillers.

 2010 / Hardcover / 304 pages